ampatspell/ember-cli-sofa/README.md

 and return `{ url, name }` object.

-For example, if app queries `http://127.0.0.1:5984` `/awesome-app` and `/_users` CouchDB databases, you can configure `Store` by using example above to refer to those using `main` and `users` identifiers.
+For example, if app queries `http://127.0.0.1:5984` `/awesome-app` and `/_users` CouchDB databases, you can configure `Store` by using example above to refer to those databases by using `main` and `users` identifiers.

+## Usage

+..rest is coming